Best Rays of all time, by jersey number

 62: Joel Peralta

-Shane McClanahan made history with this number by becoming the first pitcher in Major League history to make his debut in the postseason, but before that happened, Peralta was helping the Rays make a couple of postseason appearances in the early 2010s.
+Shane McClanahan made history with this number by becoming the first pitcher in Major League history to make his debut in the postseason, and Jonathan Aranda made an All-Star team wearing No. 62.
+Before that, Peralta was wearing it while helping the Rays make a couple of postseason appearances in the early 2010s.

 63: Diego Castillo